OS X Yosemite: Spotlight gets a new look and power to search beyond your Mac

 BB, it will offer to open that document in BBEdit.
 These apps offer quick access to the history of your clipboard, support customizable hotkeys to open files, are extensible and customizable—all things that Spotlight’s fancy new search really isn’t.

 So in short, the new Spotlight is cool.
 So much so that I expect I might actually use it regularly, which I don’t really today, at least not from the menu bar.
-It looks great, and the responsive and rich results, even at this early date, suggest that this will be one of Yosemite’s most popular features when the OS update arrives this fall.
+It looks great, and the responsive and rich results suggest that it will be one of Yosemite’s most popular features.